 - Chair, Academic Programs Council

-- Seminar program co-chair, ‘Y2k Security Seminar’ (Washington, DC)
+- Seminar (2-day) program co-chair, ‘Y2k Security Seminar’ (Washington, DC)

 - Information Security Task Force (Body of Knowledge) invited member.
 ASIS International